sampointer/fluent-plugin-cloudwatch-ingest/README.md

 In a properly configured auto-scaling group this provides for uninterrupted log ingestion in the event of a failure of any single node.

 ### Sub-second timestamps
 When using `event_time true` the `@timestamp` field for the record is taken from the time recorded against the event by Cloudwatch.
-This is the most common mode to run in as it's an easy path to normalization: all of your Lambdas need not have the same, valid, `time_format` nor a regex that makes every case.
+This is the most common mode to run in as it's an easy path to normalization: all of your Lambdas or other AWS service need not have the same, valid, `time_format` nor a regex that matches every case.

 If your output plugin supports sub-second precision (and you're running fluentd 0.14.x) you'll "enjoy" sub-second precision.